forcedotcom/SFDX-Data-Move-Utility/.github/ISSUE_TEMPLATE/request-a-new-feature.md

 ---
 name: Request a New Feature
 about: Suggest an idea for this project
-title: "[FEATURE REQUEST] - Make sure to replace this placeholder text with a specific title for the issue!"
+title: Replace this placeholder with a specific title for the issue.
+Do not delete "[FEATURE REQUEST]" .
 labels: feature-request
 assignees: hknokh